John Varvatos (company): John Varvatos collection

-The main collection of the brand, John Varvatos, is high-end, luxury male clothing, with rock 'n' roll influences.
+The main collection of the brand, John Varvatos, is high-end male clothing with rock 'n' roll influences.
 The line aims to create a masculine look, with a subtle edginess for the male demographic.
-The style aims to combine quality fabrics, design and details, without being “over-the-top.”
+The main collection was expanded over the years, and today includes jewelry, watches, eyewear, gloves, scarves, and other accessories.

 In 2004 John Varvatos released his first male fragrance line under the main collection, and later expanded to include their first women's fragrance in 2008.